cenonn/resample/paper/paper.md

 # Example

 resample allows the user to define and run a bootstrap in one line.
-As an example, we will bootstrap the variance of the "mec" column from the student scores data set (Efron and Tibshirani 1993):
+As an example, we will bootstrap the variance of the "mec" column from the student scores data set [@Efron93]:

 ```python
 bootstrap = rs.boot(data["mec"], np.var)